 The current childhood obesity epidemic has become a worldwide issue.
 The prevalence of childhood obesity is increasing in industrialized countries as well as several economically challenged countries.
 The increase has been more dramatic in industrialized countries.
-In the past 20-30 years, a dramatic increase (double or triple) has been observed in the following countries; Australia, Brazil, Canada, Chile, Finland, Germany, Greece, Japan, Spain, the United Kingdom and the United States (Wang Y., 2006).
+In the past 20-30 years, a dramatic increase (double or triple) has been observed in the following countries: Australia, Brazil, Canada, Chile, Finland, Germany, Greece, Japan, Spain, the United Kingdom and the United States (Wang, 2006).
 The highest prevalence of overweight and obesity in children worldwide has been in North America, Europe and parts of the Western Pacific.
 The lowest prevalence has been seen in parts of South East Asia and sub-Saharan Africa (Lobstein, 2004).

 Classifications for childhood overweight and obesity vary within the literature.
 Body Mass Index (BMI) has been increasingly accepted as a valid measure for children for survey assessment (Dietz, 1998; Lobstein, 2004).
-There are two international reference systems, the World Health Organization (WHO) and the International Obesity TaskForce (IOFT) (Cole, 2000; WHO, 1995).
+There are two international reference systems: the World Health Organization (WHO) and the International Obesity TaskForce (IOFT) (Cole, 2000; WHO, 1995).
 The IOTF was created because there was concern that the WHO reference was based on US data.
-The IOTF used an international data collection pool from Brazil, Britain, Hong Kong, Singapore, the Netherlands, and the United States.
+The IOTF used an international data collection pool from Brazil, Britain, Hong Kong, Singapore, the Netherlands and the United States.
 The IOTF developed definitions of overweight and obesity based on BMI centile curves based on the adult cut-off points of BMI 25 and 30 (Cole, 2000).

-Socioeconomic status (SES) and ethnicity can affect overweight and obesity among children.
-Households of moderate to high SES had an elevated incidence of overweight worldwide (Wang Y., 2006; Wang, 2002).
+Socioeconomic status (SES) and ethnicity can affect levels of overweight and obesity among children.
+Households of moderate to high SES had an elevated incidence of overweight worldwide (Wang, 2006; Wang et al., 2002).
 People living in urban settings were more at risk than those living in rural settings.
-Wang and colleagues (Wang Y., 2006; Wang, 2002) found children with low SES in industrialized countries may be at greatest risk for overweight and obesity.
+Wang and colleagues (Wang, 2006; Wang et al., 2002) found children with low SES in industrialized countries may be at greatest risk for overweight and obesity.
 Ethnicity was found to be a determinant of overweight and obesity in British children.
-Afro-Caribbean and Pakistani girls had an increased risk of being obese.
+Afro-Caribbean and Pakistani girls had an increased risk of obesity.
 Boys were more likely to be at risk for obesity or overweight if they were of Indian or Pakistani origin (Saxena, 2004).

 There has been a dramatic increase in the prevalence of childhood obesity in the United States.
-Between 1975 and 2006, there has been an increase of 7.4%, 10.5% and 12.6%, in children ages 2 through 5,6 through 11 and 12 through 19, respectively (Ogden CL, Flegal KM, Carroll MD & Johnson CL, 2002; Hedley AA, Ogden CL, Johnson CL, Carroll MD, Curtin LR & Flegal KM, 2004; Ogden CL, Carroll MD & Flegal KM, 2008).
-Additionally, it has been found that, in children 6-11 years old, 22% of Mexican American children were overweight, whereas 20% of African American children and 14% of non-Hispanic white children were overweight (Ogden et al., 2004).
-Sedentary behaviors in congruence with lack of physical activity are two of the leading contributors of childhood obesity.
-According to Robinson (2001), 2 - 7-year-old children spend an average of approximately 2.5 hours per day and 8-18 year old children spend an average of about 4.5 hours per day watching television, videotapes and playing video games (screen time).
+Between 1975 and 2006, there has been an increase of 7.4%, 10.5% and 12.6%, in children ages 2-5, 6-11 and

+IJFNPH 12-19, respectively (Ogden et al., 2002; Hedley et al., 2004; Ogden et al., 2008).
+Additionally, it has been found that in children aged 6-11, 22% of Mexican American children were overweight, whereas 20% of African American children and 14% of non-Hispanic white children were overweight (Ogden et al., 2004).
+Sedentary behaviours in congruence with lack of physical activity are two of the leading contributors to childhood obesity.
+According to Robinson (2001), 2-7-year-old children spend an average of approximately 2.5 hours per day and 8-18 year old children spend an average of about 4.5 hours per day watching television, videotapes and playing video games (screen time).
 When combined with typical sleep data it was found that children in the United States are spending more than 25% of their waking hours in front of the television screen.
 Lastly, daily participation in school physical education among adolescents dropped 14 percentage points over the last 13 years, from 42% in 1991 to 28% in 2003 (Lowry, 2002).